-The highly influential philosopher and author, Terence McKenna, presented his “stoned ape theory” in his book,
+The highly influential philosopher and author Terence McKenna, presented his “stoned ape theory” in his book,

 “Food of the Gods”, hypothesizing that ancestral apes living in trees munched on psychoactive mushrooms growing in the grasslands and forests.
 This behavior stimulated mental awareness and helped them adapt.

 In 1970, Roland Fischer demonstrated that low doses of psilocybin improve cognitive health.
 His research claims that the incorporation of small doses of psychoactive mushrooms, and cannabis plants into the diet of early humans likely enabled them to live more consciously, increase their knowledge, and advance their culture.
-This might just prove to be the beginning of the symbiotic relationship between psychoactive plants, mushrooms, and human beings.
+This might just be the beginning of the symbiotic relationship between psychoactive plants, mushrooms, and human beings.

 The Medical Reality

 A large body of anecdotal evidence clearly shows that the benefits of microdosing lead to physical, mental, and emotional improvement.
 Dr. James Fadiman, a well-respected transpersonal psychologist, has been collecting reports on microdosing from people worldwide since the 1960s.
 It comes as no surprise that he is often referred to as “The Father of Microdosing”.